parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 2: Deploy app to your organisation

 1. Open a Windows PowerShell console on your windows machine, to run PowerShell commands mentioned in subsequent steps.
-1. Navigate to the root folder of the cloned repository using following command.
+1. Navigate to DeploymentScript folder located in the cloned repository using `cd` command.
     ```PS
-    cd <Local repository root folder path>
+    cd <cloned/downloaded local repository path>\DeploymentScript
     ```

 1. If you have downloaded the app repository (not cloned), then run following PowerShell command to set the ExecutionPolicy to unrestricted.